Saturday, October 26, is National Prescription Drug Take Back Day.

 The DEA’s Take Back Day events provide an opportunity for Americans to prevent drug addiction and overdose deaths.

-National Prescription Drug Take Back Day is April 27, 2019 – Check here for more information.
+The next National Prescription Drug Take Back Day is October 26, 2019 – Check here for more information.

 Find the location closest to you to safely dispose of your unused or expired prescription medications: